najibghadri/Shapr3DHomework/README.md

 ### Scalability and fault tolerance

 The Node.js request server does not hold state, thus it can be deployed in a cluster, for example with pm2, and scaled out and the nodes are independent of each other and the ongoing conversion processes.
 The conversion processes are spawned by each server node upon request, and they update the conversion status to the database and cache database.
+The conversion processes should not be Node.js rather Go or something similarly lighterweight.
 If a conversion process fails that is written to the databases.

 Hence **the system is horizontally scalable** and the only centralized points are the databases which are easy to scale-out using replicas and clusters.